 - Centre for Poverty Analysis, Sri Lanka (Project Partner)

 - Friends of the British Council USA Inc., United States (Project Partner)

 - Issam Fares Institute for Public Policy and International Affairs, American University of Beirut, Lebanon (Project Partner)

-- Research Centre in Applied Economics (CREAD), Algeria (Project Partner)
+- Research Centre in Applied Economics for Development (CREAD), Algeria (Project Partner)